CommonAccord/Site-Org/Doc/about/vision/Cmacc_Object_Model.md

 Cmacc Definition:

 "Cmacc" is a name for the object model (data model?) used by CommonAccord.
-It's current implementation is in the (perl parser)[https://github.com/CommonAccord/Cmacc-Bare/blob/master/vendor/CommonAccord/cmacc/library/parser.pl] done by Primavera De Filippi.
+It's current implementation is in the <a href="https://github.com/CommonAccord/Cmacc-Bare/blob/master/vendor/CommonAccord/cmacc/library/parser.pl">perl parser</a>done by Primavera De Filippi.

 Purpose: